1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 3. Secondary Hemochromatosis:

-This type isn’t inherited.
-It develops from conditions like chronic liver disease, blood disorders, or from frequent blood transfusions.
+This type isn't inherited.
+It arises out of such conditions as the chronic liver disease, blood disorders, or from frequent blood transfusions.

 4. Neonatal Hemochromatosis: